LzDddd/GFSLT-VLP-AVRET-CSL/README.md

 ### Preparation
 * The pretrain_models of MBart can download from [here](https://pan.baidu.com/s/1BW_7l8-DMqhgxAYOp_ebDA).
 The extract code is `6f0a`.
 It includes csl_mbart_char and csl_mbart_char_my.

-* The pretrained features of CSL-Daily can download from [here](https://pan.baidu.com/s/1PnOt_Tt66TdgN4mLsuzLig).
+* The pretrained gloss-free features of CSL-Daily can download from [here](https://pan.baidu.com/s/1PnOt_Tt66TdgN4mLsuzLig).
 The extract code is `jorx`.
 And then, put it in the `data/features/` folder.

 ### Train
 ```bash